Tides

 The 3-Hour Rule

-For safety, we use the 3-hour rule:
+For safety, we use this simple rule:

-• Safe to START: 3 hours AFTER high tide
+3 hours AFTER high tide

-• Must RETURN: 3 hours BEFORE next high tide
+3 hours BEFORE next high tide

 This rule ensures you have enough time to cross safely and return before the tide comes in.
 The tide doesn't wait, and it comes in faster than you can run.